metacpan/metacpan-cpan-extracted/distros/A/Algorithm-LUHN_XS/README.md

 - check\_digit\_fast() and check\_digit\_rff() return -1 on failure, but
         check\_digit() returns undef.

+Also, be careful with passing long numbers around.
+Perl will, depending on the context, convert things like 12345678912345 to 1.2345678912345e+1.
+Try to keep things in "string context".

 # SEE ALSO

 [Algorithm::LUHN](https://metacpan.org/pod/Algorithm::LUHN) is the original pure perl module this is based on.